Table of Contents

 Once the child turns 18, they are able to access the funds in a Junior ISA account themselves, as the funds in their ISA accounts will automatically be transferred into an adult ISA account.
 ISA transfers, of course, are no surprise — the child and co-titleholders are always notified of the change well beforehand, so they can choose to continue to keep the money in an ISA or spend it.

-A parent or legal guardian of the child can also make an ISA transfer if they are unsatisfied with the way the account is managed, or if you need to transfer from a Child Trust Fund (CTF) that had already been opened to a Junior ISA.
-Child Trust Funds have since been replaced by Junior ISAs, so it’s no longer possible to open one, but if your young person has a a CTF, you can transfer the funds from your CTF to a Junior ISA, though you should consult your financial advisor to weigh the benefits between the child trust fund vs junior ISA.
+A parent or legal guardian of the child can also make an ISA transfer if they are unsatisfied with the way the account is managed or if they need to transfer funds from a Child Trust Fund (CTF) that had already been opened to a Junior ISA.
+Child Trust Funds have since been replaced by Junior ISAs, so opening a CTF is no longer possible.
+If your young person has a CTF, you can transfer the funds from that CTF to a Junior ISA, though you should consult your financial advisor to weigh the benefits between the child trust fund vs junior ISA.

 Can a grandparent open a Junior ISA for their grandchild?

 Nonetheless, grandparents saving for grandchildren is still an option!
-Grandparents are still able to make contributions to their grandchild’s ISA account by paying into an account that has already been set up by the child’s legal guardian.
-Anyone can pay money into a Junior ISA, either through lump sum or regular contributions, but the total amount that can be paid into the account in the 2021 to 2022 tax year cannot exceed £9,000.
+Grandparents are still able to make contributions to their grandchild’s ISA account by paying into an account that has already been set up by the child’s parents or legal guardians.
+Anyone can pay money into a Junior ISA through lump sum or regular contributions, but the total amount that can be paid into the account in the 2023 to 2024 tax year and beyond cannot exceed £9,000 per annum.